 By Tim Bouchard

 Patrick Hanlon has branding figured out.
-The lightbulb went off in while gardening in Connecticut in the early 2000s.
-What did all the most successful brand in the world have in common?
+The lightbulb went off in his head while gardening in Connecticut in the early 2000s.
+What did all of the most successful brands in the world have in common?
 What elements were crucial to growing consumer loyalty?
-Apparently exactly seven elements; Creation Story, Creed, Icons, Rituals, Lexicon, Nonbelievers, and Leadership.
+Apparently exactly seven elements: Creation Story, Creed, Icons, Rituals, Lexicon, Nonbelievers, and Leadership.

-Each element within Primal Branding serves to support the acquisition and connection necessary for a brand to instill confidence and loyalty with its audience.
-Think of the creation story and lLeaders in Bill Gates (Microsoft) and Steve Jobs (Apple).
+Each element within Primal Branding serves to support the acquisition and connection necessary for a brand to instill confidence and loyalty in its audience.
+Think of the creation story and leaders such as Bill Gates (Microsoft) and Steve Jobs (Apple).
 Think of the icons we are exposed to on a daily basis like the orange Gatorade jugs we see at the end of the bench on a sideline at a game.
 Maybe you’re a Starbucks customer and love that every morning you order your beverage using language like Tall, Grande, or Venti.